-Jon Harris received his training and Master’s degree in Counseling from Covenant Theological Seminary and is a Licensed Professional Counselor.
+Jon Harris received his training and master's degree in counseling from Covenant Theological Seminary and is a Licensed Professional Counselor.
 Jon is trained in Emotionally Focused Couple Therapy, Acceptance and Commitment Theory and is a certified Prepare/Enrich facilitator for premarital counseling.
-Jon’s philosophy of therapy is integrative, meaning that he seeks to combine what he can learn from the field of counseling and psychology with a Biblical world view.
-Jon sees himself as a counselor serving people who are hurting, disconnected or just feel stuck, so that they may experience more wholeness and reconciliation in their relationship with self, others and with God.
-The main focus of Jon’s practice is working with adults and couples with a particular passion for marriages and men’s issues.
-Jon is married to Heather and they have 5 boys.
+Jon’s philosophy of therapy is integrative, meaning that he seeks to translate principles from the field of psychology that are accommodating to a Christian worldview.
+Jon sees himself as a counselor serving people who are hurting, disconnected or just feel stuck, so that they may experience more purpose, satisfaction and connection with themselves, others and with God.
+The primary focus of Jon’s practice is working with adults and couples with a particular passion in helping with marriage, relationships and men’s issues.
+Jon is married to Heather, and they have 5 teenage sons.

 Lyn received her Master's degree and training from Psychological Studies Institute (now Richmont Graduate University in Chattanooga).
 She is a Licensed Professional Counselor and Mental Health Service Provider for the state of Tennessee.
 She is also a National Certified Counselor and member of the American Association of Christian Counselors.
 Lyn works with individual adults, and is experienced in a wide range of issues including conflict resolution, trauma, abuse, domestic violence and mood disorders.
 Lyn and her husband, Skip, have four children and five grandchildren.